qzhang95/SGD-SM/README.md

 # SGD-SM
 * A seamless global daily (SGD) AMSR2 soil moisture long-term (2013-2019) dataset is generated through the proposed model.
-This daily products include 2553 global soil moisture NetCDF4 files, starting from Jan 01, 2013 to Dec 31, 2019 (about 20GB memory after uncompressing this zip file).
+This daily products include 2553 global soil moisture NetCDF4 files, starting from Jan 01, 2013 to Dec 31, 2019 (about 20GB memory after uncompressing the zip file).

 * To further validate the effectiveness of these productions, three verification ways are employed as follow: 1) In-situ validation; 2) Time-series validation; And 3) simulated missing regions validation.
 More validation results can be viewed at [SGD-SM](https://qzhang95.github.io/Projects/Global-Daily-Seamless-AMSR2/).